This Day

 This Day is a Nigerian national newspaper.
-It is the flagship newspaper of Leaders & Company Ltd and was first published on 22 January 1995.
+It is the flagship newspaper of Leaders & Company Ltd., and was first published on 22 January 1995.
 It has its headquarters in Apapa, Lagos State.
 Founded by Nduka Obaigbena, the chairman and editor-in-chief of the This Day Media Group and Arise News.

-As of 2005, it has a circulation of 100,000 copies and an annual turnover of some $35 million (US).
-It has two printing plants, in Lagos and Abuja.
-The publishers of the newspaper are the This Day Newspapers Ltd., a company that was noted for its early investment in colour printing, giving the paper an edge among the few durable national newspapers that exist in Nigeria.
 This Day is a member of the Belt and Road News Network.
-Since 2014, it has maintained a close relationship with the Chinese embassy.
+Since 2014, it has maintained a close relationship with the embassy of the People's Republic of China.

 This Day publisher Nduka Obaigbena has previously been criticised for late and non-payment of the paper's staff and suppliers.

-Operations

-The headquarters of THIS DAY is in Lagos.
-It also has offices and correspondents in the 36 states of Nigeria and other parts of the World.

-THIS DAY, named Newspaper of The Year By, was the first Nigerian newspaper to print in colour at a time when most newspapers and the industry were in black and white around the world.
-It was also one of the first to go digital in Africa.

-Attacks and challenges
+Attacks

-In 2001, several THIS DAY editors survived a plane crash at Maiduguri airport in North East Nigeria.
+In 2001, several This Day editors survived a plane crash at Maiduguri airport in North East Nigeria.